FarronF/limerick-council-meetings/meetings/2017/12/05-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - JPC Subcommittee Meeting - 9th November 2017.md

 In response to queries from Members, Superintendent O’Neill noted that he would be in

 dialogue with the various state agencies, as appropriate, as issues arose.
-With regard to--- 2
+With regard to
+---
+2

 issues that might arise from unsupervised children on the street in Rathkeale, the Gardaí